mberkeland/MarkdownTest/README.md

 ## Accessing Raw Audio from Live Video Sessions
 For speech recognition to work efficiently, we need access to the raw audio streams directly from the media router.
 This gives us the benefits of native support for all devices, uses about half the bandwidth of a client-side solution, and can work with firewalled systems.
 Using Vonage Video API Audio Connector, we can extract raw audio streams from our live video sessions and send them to Deepgram for real-time (as well as offline) processing of audio streams.
 You can find more information about the Audio Connector [here](https://tokbox.com/developer/guides/audio-connector/)

-## Room System Diarization Demo
+## Building the Room System Diarization Demo
-For our demo, we were interested in showing the real-time diarization of a room system.
+For our demo, we were interested in showing the real-time diarization of a room system using Vonage Video API to create the video session and Deepgram to transcribe the speech.

 For clarity, we did not include other individuals joining the conference, though this solution absolutely can handle that case (as well as multiple simultaneous room systems).
 The Audio Connector gets started up when we add a new Publisher (who, in this case, we know is a Room System).
 It’s actually quite simple to set up the Audio Connector in this case, as we already know the StreamID for the publisher (it is sent to us from the front end app).
 Although the AudioConnector can handle “all”, or “a list of streams”, in our case we are just using the one stream, associated with the room system.
 Note that this COULD even be a traditional SIP room conferencing system.

+> You will need a Vonage Video API and a Deepgram account to build this demo.
+You may create your free accounts [here](https://tokbox.com/account/user/signup) for Vonage Video API and [here](https://console.deepgram.com/signup) for Deepgram.

 After creating our Opentok instance (“opentok”) ,  and creating a Session for the video conference (“sessionId”) along with an associated authorization token (“token”), the application informs us of the room system’s stream (“streamId”).
 It’s then just a matter of associating that stream with the URL of an awaiting websocket (“url”):
 ```javascript